 Since every living thing on earth has been continuously exposed to radiation, such exposure is normal.
 The level of exposure from natural radiation and man-made sources is considered very low-level exposure.
 Scientists continue to study the risks associated with low-level radiation exposure to determine its effects on humans.
 The studies show that negative health effects caused by low-level exposures cannot be distinguished from those caused by other environmental hazards.

-After more than 80 years of study, radiation is readily detected, understood and strictly regulated.
+After many decades of study, radiation is readily detected, understood and strictly regulated.